 Cambridge Common is a National Historic Landmark.
 Its long and colorful history, connecting it with seventeenth century New England settlement, the Revolutionary War, and regional nineteenth and twentieth century events and trends, make it an important place and tourist attraction.

 The Common is also one of the city's major parks.
-It contains a popular tot lot (which was recently re-built with a $500,000 renovation), youth soccer and other passive activities on its 16 acres.
+It contains a popular tot lot (which was re-built with a $500,000 renovation), youth soccer and other passive activities on its 16 acres.
 It is a haven for neighborhood people who want a place to relax in the sun or on a bench under a tree.
 The Common is also significant in that over 10,000 pedestrians and cyclists pass through it on a daily basis.

 The Cambridge Common underwent its last significant reconstruction in 1974.
 At the present time, many elements of the Common need significant work, including broken pathway paving, missing and broken lighting, poor drainage, excess paving, older benches and trash cans, gaps in the tree canopy and older plantings.

-A history of changes to the Common was compiled by the city’s Historical Commission and can be by going to the documents tab.
+A history of changes to the Common was compiled by the city’s Historical Commission and can be seen by going to the documents tab.

 Pedestrian and bicycle travel through this area can be difficult because of the amount of vehicle traffic and past reconfigurations of the roadway to accommodate an underpass constructed under the Harvard campus at Peabody and Cambridge streets and the MBTA bus tunnel at Flagstaff Park.
 Peabody Street and Garden Street are too narrow for bicycle lanes, and the volume and nature of how traffic flows around the Common makes it difficult for cyclists.
 At present, the primary travel routes for pedestrians and cyclists wanting to travel from Harvard Square to Mass.
 Avenue northbound are through the north yard of the Harvard campus or through the Common but these routes may not best serve people depending on their exact starting and ending points.